eCook

 What should be prepared from my kitchen to make Ostrich Protein Bowl?

-Baby Tomatoes, Black Beans, Corn, Free-range Ostrich Mince, NOMU Mexican Spice Blend, Onion, Onions, Ostrich, Pesto Yoghurt, Red Wine Vinegar, Spring Onion, Spring Onions, Vegetable Stock, White Quinoa
+Baby Tomato, Black Beans, Corn, NOMU Mexican Spice Blend, Onion, Ostrich, Ostrich Mince, Pesto Yoghurt, Red Wine Vinegar, Spring Onion, Vegetable Stock, White Quinoa

 How many calories does Ostrich Protein Bowl have?